Waste Management and Reduction

 Source: iStock (istockphoto.com)

-Brunswick is currently in the process of partnering with Ecomaine, a waste disposal service that follows the waste reduction hierarchy.
-This service will offset Brunswick’s waste that is sent to the landfill and instead divert it to Ecomaine’s waste plant.
+Brunswick utilizes the waste-to-energy services of ecomaine, a waste disposal service that follows the waste reduction hierarchy.
+This service offsets Brunswick’s solid waste that is sent to the landfill and instead divert it to ecomaine’s waste plant.
 This service doesn’t change anything about trash pickup.
-More information about Ecomaine can be found here.

 Food Waste Recycling